View and Search Products

 "Bee" A Scientist Coloring Book - The "Bee" A Scientist Coloring Book is a coloring book produced by the Cradle of Forestry in America Interpretive Association (CFAIA) in partnership with the Forest Service.
 The coloring pages feature the Natural Inquirer bee engaging in different types of science.
 For example, there is a Natural Inquirer bee looking through binoculars to see birds.
 The text says, "Some scientists study birds."
 This coloring book is a great basic introduction to different types of scientists.
 Order your FREE copy today!

-The Reader series is designed for K-2 and focuses on one scientist and the research he or she does.
+The Reader series is designed for K-2 students and focuses on one scientist and the research he or she does.
 Please see links below to specific Readers.

 NSI: Nature Science Investigator - The NSI: Nature Science Investigator introduces young scientists to 10 natural resource scientists using hands-on indoor and outdoor activities.
 Kids will meet soil scientist Dr. Quin Holifield, for example, and head into the woods to touch and observe the soils around them.
 Other scientists include a social scientist, forester, entomologist, ornithologist, plant biologist, wildlife biologist, and more!